ark-aces/aces-backend/README.md

 message is found, it sends the transaction to the consumer for further processing.

-In this example, we will create an "Ark Ethereum Contract Service" that allows a user to create an Ethereum contract using via an Ark transaction.
+In this example, we will create an "Ark Ethereum Contract Service" that allows a user to create an Ethereum contract using an Ark transaction.

 This service will accept a block of Ethereum contract code and return a message token, destination Ark wallet, and required Ark amount.